FedericoBaron/Assignment2/README.md

 ### Correctness, Efficiency and Evaluation:

+Correctness is ensured by using the counter to count how many guests have definitely visited the maze by looking at whether there's a cupcake or not.
+I also ensured correctness by testing the program and seeing that all the guests do get in the maze and that the counter is accurate.

+The efficiency of the program is roughly N^2, N being the number of guests, since the counter will on average only be able to check once every N turns.

+The program using locks was able bring the runtime down to 15 seconds from around 3 minutes when simply using Atomics and no locks.
+I used a ReentrantLock in order to ensure that the variables weren't accessed by many threads at the same time.

 ### How to run

 To run the program download pa2cop4520p1v2.java and in your terminal CD into the directory that file resides in.
 Once there, write "javac pa2cop4520p1v2.java", followed by "java pa2cop4520p1v2".
 After that, the program will start running and will ask you how many guests are attending the Minatour's party.
 Input an integer, and the program will run accounting for that number of guests.
 The output will be written into the terminal and it will print "Party is over.
 Thank you for coming!" as well as the execution time.